host12prog/furmodarchive/Wavetable/WSG/README.md

 # Namco WSG
-This folder contains user-submitted Furnace module thta only uses the Namco WSG
+This folder contains user-submitted Furnace module that only uses the Namco WSG